tomgxz/Kraken/REPORT.md

   }
   ```

-  The creation of a grid preview box is in its own function.
+  The creation of a grid preview box is its own function.
 It takes the width, height, position from the top of the section, and position from the left of the section, as arguments, and uses them when assigning the CSS.
-The box itself is an `absolute` element with a parent `relative` element, meaning that `top` and `left` can be used to position it anywhere inside the parent.
+The box itself is an `absolute` element with a parent `relative` element, meaning that `top` and `left` can position it anywhere inside the parent.

   ```js
   // creates a single box for the grid previews